jakedmtr/heart-disease-analysis/README.md

 File breakdown:

-* heart_disease.csv - The original data
+* /data/heart_disease.csv - The original data
-* heart_disease.xlsx - My edited Excel spreadsheet
+* /excel/heart_disease.xlsx - My edited Excel spreadsheet

 --------------------------------------------------------------------------------------------------------------
 This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 13 of them.
 The "target" field refers to the presence of heart disease in the patient.
 I removed the 'ca' attribute (number of major vessels coloured by fluoroscopy) as I didn't use it in my analysis, which brings down the number of columns to 13.